-The former Bishop of the Genoese district of the Latin Quarter, this ancilla was sympathetic to the Dream.
-She was assassinated by unknown parties in the spring of AD 1198, only to return during the 4th Crusade before making a play for the princedom in 1206.
+The Bishop of the Genoese district of the Latin Quarter, this ancilla was sympathetic to the Dream.
+She faked her death in the spring of AD 1198, only to return during the 4th Crusade before making a play for the princedom in 1206.

 A ruddy skinned noblewoman in early middle age, good-looking and of considerable presence.
 Her long, curly hair is dark brown, framing a delicate face, a prominent nose, and haughty dark eyes that gleam with intelligence.
 She is dressed in the finest Byzantine silks.

-Gabriella hails from the D’Agostino family of Lasombra, which has ruled Genoa from the shadows for centuries.
+Gabriella hails from the d’Agostino family of Lasombra, which has ruled Genoa from the shadows for centuries.
 She arrived in Constantinople at the turn of the 12th century, when Italian and Byzantine traders were on a more even footing and the empire prospered.
 As matters turned sour for the city throughout the latter years of the reign of Manuel Comnenus, the venerable emperor sought to diminish the influence of Venice in favour of her rivals, Genoa and Pisa.
-His concessions to the merchants of those cities suddenly brought her into prominence, and she made firm overtures of alliance towards the Cainites of the Trinity families, and while some (such as Symeon of the Obertus Tzimisce) welcomed her friendship, she was dismissively rebuffed by most of the followers of the Dream.
+His concessions to the merchants of those cities suddenly brought her into prominence, and she made firm overtures of alliance towards the Cainites of the Trinity families, yet while some (such as Symeon of the Obertus Tzimisce) welcomed her friendship, she was dismissively rebuffed by most of the followers of the Dream.

 It took years for Gabriella to rebuild her power.
-During their time among the Obertus, the child Lillian and Symeonstruck up a remarkable friendship.
+During their time among the Obertus, Lillian and Symeon struck up a remarkable friendship.
 With some misgivings, but aware of the very great boon that she owed the Tzimisce, Gabriella released her beloved Lillian from her service and she became Symeon’s ward.
-When she came of age, Lillian then became the Quaesitor’s willing consort, and the bond between between the D’Angelo Lasombra and Obertus Tzimisce grew stronger still.
+When she came of age, Lillian then became the Quaesitor’s willing consort, and the bond between between the d’Angelo Lasombra and Obertus Tzimisce grew stronger still.

-Gabriella was unusual among the Latins.
-While as ambitious and driven as any Lasombra, Gabriella believed that Constantinople was a rich but fractured resource.
-She felt that he clan should be assisting in its reconstruction rather than robbing it of its wealth.
-A newly resurgent Byzantium- with Genoese allies, of course- could prove to be a source of infinite riches.
-Her attempts at brinkmanship were not terribly successful, but she never stopped trying, right up until her disappearance in the spring of AD 1198.
+Gabriella has always been unusual among the Latins.
+While as ambitious and driven as any Lasombra, she believed that Constantinople was a rich but fractured resource.
+She felt that her family and clan should be assisting in its reconstruction rather than robbing it of its wealth.
+A newly resurgent Byzantium- with Genoese allies, of course- could have proven to be a source of infinite riches.
+Her attempts at healing the rift were not terribly successful, but she never stopped trying, right up until her disappearance in the spring of AD 1198.
 A pile of ashes, clearly the remains of a Cainite, were found near her tower in the Genoese quarter.
 The late Elizio’s replacement, Bishop Alfonzo, snidely rejoiced in her supposed destruction, and no investigation was carried out.

 In the month after her assassination, the bishops of the Amalfitan and Pisan districts were also assassinated, and an attempt on* Bishop Alfonzo’s* unlife very nearly succeeded as well.
 The Latin Quarter erupted into chaos as investigations were hastily carried out, but no one was brought to justice.
 The Antonian Ventrue were also driven into disarray, with the Eastern Praetorian Prefect Helena the Armenian also being struck down and driven into a strange torpor by the mysterious assassin, who then ceased their attacks and vanished without a trace.

-Since AD 1199, attempts by Bishop Alfonzo’s lackeys to extend his power into the Genoese district have met with stiff opposition from unknown parties.
-A number of Ravnos Sybarites make their homes in Galata, and Gabriella had previously offered generous employment to other Cainites, including Brujah, Nosferatu and Caitiff, who sought a place in her territory.
-To this night, the Genoese district is the only part of the Venetian Quarter where the Narsene Lasombra do not hold absolute sway.
+After 1199, attempts by Bishop Alfonzo’s lackeys to extend his power into the Genoese district were met with stiff opposition from unknown parties.
+A number of Ravnos made their homes in Galata, and Gabriella had previously offered generous employment to other Cainites, including Brujah, Gangrel, Nosferatu and Caitiff, who sought a place in her territory and the vampires there succeeded in making the Genoese district the only part of the Latin Quarter where the Narsene Lasombra did not hold absolute sway.
 Some privately suspected that either Gabriella actually survived the assassination attempt and ad hgone into hiding, or else another of her bloodline had secretly assumed control of her assets in the Queen of Cities.